 As we said this is a pretty Niche article and one experience not really geared to tourists, anyone with a PPL should really give it a try, even if you are still in training as the complex parts were all covered by our excellent instructor, I just performed the basic maneuvers while Van took care of navigating and Radio, and assisted or took over when things were tricky!

 But as we said you don’t have to be a pilot to rent a plane and an instructor.
-The company offer pleasure flights and the whole experience of flying in a light aircraft is like nothing you have experienced before.
+The company offers pleasure flights and the whole experience of flying in a light aircraft is like nothing you have experienced before.
 It is exhilarating and breathtaking, and you get to see the whole area like never before.
-On this trip to California and Vegas we saw blue whales, drove the PCH, hiked in Yosemite, and lived it up in Vegas, nothing we did came even close to this flight, it really is the sort of things people do not even dream they can do!
+On this trip to California and Vegas we saw blue whales, drove the PCH, hiked in Yosemite, and lived it up in Vegas, nothing we did came even close to this flight, it really is the sort of thing people do not even dream they can do!